Thursday, November 07, 2024

 Deepgrooves book cover

 I've been working on this book off and on for 12 years, and it's finally done!
 I'm excited and relieved.
 Out November 18 2024, details on it below.
-Book launch at Flying Out, 80 Pitt St, Friday Nov 22nd 4pm-7pm.
+Book launch at Flying Out, 80 Pitt St, Friday Nov 22nd 4pm-6pm, author Q&A with Matthew Crawley.

-You can preorder it from Flying Out, and from Flying Nun.
+You can order it from Flying Out, and from Flying Nun.

 DEEPGROOVES: A record label deep in the Pacific of bass, and the people who gave it a voice.